thatwonguy/api_automation/README.md

-## database and automation orchestration demo presented on streamlit for end-user,
+## database and automation orchestration demo presented on streamlit for end-user

 demo usage of mongodb and prefect for automation

 purpose is to explore and demo a persistent cloud database solution and continuously update it